kbazant/famous-clock/README.md

 * The design to be the Big Ben dial.
 * The background change depending on the time of day.
 * The graphics to be created only with CSS (images converted to CSS).
-* The web page to look nicely in all devices, especially to be used for a desk clock display on a tablet (iPad, Amazon Fire, etc.).
+* The web page to look nicely in all devices, especially to be used for a desk clock display on a tablet (iPad, Kindle Fire, etc.).
+* Chime sounds to be played like in the real Big Ben.
+Westminster Quarters: https://en.wikipedia.org/wiki/Westminster_Quarters

 ---
 <p align="center">